 Nominations for the award must include:

-- A description of the significance of the work and justification of the nomination (2 pages maximum).
+- A description of the significance of the candidate’s work and justification for the nomination (2 pages maximum, 11pt font).

 - Curriculum vitae of the nominee, including publications.